unprofession-al/website/content/_index.md

 ---
 {
-    "title": "This is fucki*g unprofessional!"
+    "title": "This is fucki*g unprofessional!",
+    "landing_page": "true"
 }
 ---